 4. They Are Champion Nappers

-Black Persians are sweet cats but not known for being the most active of cat breeds, even as kittens.
-They spend a lot of time napping, in laps, or in the sun.
-If you’re looking for a nap buddy, the black Persian cat will happily oblige.
+Black Persians are sweet cats but not known for being the most active of breeds, even as kittens.
+They spend a lot of time napping, in laps, or lying in the sun.
+The black Persian cat will happily oblige if you’re looking for a nap buddy.

 5. They Could Be Described as Pop Culture Icons